shiye21/shiye21.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accpeted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratualation to Hongxia Li and Zhongyi Cai! -->
 - *2023.04*: "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulation to Hongxia Li and Zhongyi Cai!
+- *2023.03*: "NeuralDome: A Neural Modeling Pipeline on Multi-View Human-Object Interactions" has been accepted by CVPR 2023 (CCF A).
+Congratulation to Juze Zhang!
 - *2023.01*: "Robust Fuzzy Neural Network with an Adaptive Inference Engine" has been accepted by IEEE Transactions on Cybernetics, 2023.
 (Impact factor 19.118) Congratulation to Leijie Zhang!
 - *2023.01*: "Alternating Differentiation for Optimization Layers" has been accepted by ICLR 2023 (CCF A).
 Congratulation to Haixiang Sun!
 - *2022.11*: "IKOL: Inverse kinematics optimization layer for 3D human pose and shape estimation via Gauss-Newton differentiation" has been accepted by AAAI 2023 (CCF A) as an Oral.
 Congratulation to Juze Zhang!